Alison Stewart: 21st century

-Moving to ABC News, she co-anchored its early morning news program, World News Now with Anderson Cooper, and also contributed reports to Good Morning America and 20/20 Downtown.
-She earned an Emmy Award as part of ABC News' coverage of the 9/11 terrorist attacks.
+Moving to ABC News, she co-anchored its early morning news program, World News Now with Anderson Cooper, and contributed reports to Good Morning America and 20/20 Downtown.
+She earned an Emmy Award as part of ABC News's coverage of the 9/11 terrorist attacks.

 In 2003, Stewart moved from ABC News to MSNBC, where she was a daytime anchor and primary substitute host for Countdown with Keith Olbermann and The Rachel Maddow Show.
 She occasionally filled in as a newsreader on NBC's Weekend Today.
 From May 2006 to April 2007, she hosted a daytime news program on MSNBC, The Most with Alison Stewart.

-Stewart joined NPR in May 2007 to host (along with Luke Burbank) a multi-platform morning drive show, The Bryant Park Project, which targeted an online audience, younger listeners and adults ages 25 to 44.
+Stewart joined NPR in May 2007 to host (along with Luke Burbank) a multiplatform morning drive show, The Bryant Park Project, which targeted an online audience of younger listeners and adults ages 25 to 44.
 The program premiered October 1, 2007.
-NPR canceled the program due to budget constraints in July 2008.
+In July 2008, NPR canceled the program due to budget constraints.
 Stewart returned from maternity leave to host the show's last week, July 21 to 25, 2008.

 Stewart also served as a panelist on NPR's Wait Wait...
 Don't Tell Me! and as a fill-in host of NPR's Talk of the Nation and Weekend Edition.

-On May 7, 2010, she became the co-host of the new show Need to Know on PBS.
-She left the show on September 9, 2011; in her departure announcement she said she would be finishing a book she had "been working on for years."
+On May 7, 2010, she became the co-host of a new show, Need to Know, on PBS.
+She left the show on September 9, 2011; in her departure announcement, she said she would be finishing a book she had "been working on for years."

 In late 2011, Stewart returned to CBS News to report a story on cheating on standardized college admissions tests for 60 Minutes that aired on January 1, 2012.
 In 2012, she hosted the first season of the TED Radio Hour, a radio program (with podcast) produced by TED and NPR.

 In 2013, her book First Class, a history of Dunbar High School (Washington, D.C.), was published.
 It was named one of the best books of 2013 by Mother Jones and Essence magazines.
 Her second book, Junk: Digging Through America's Love Affair with Stuff, was published in April 2016.

 Stewart returned to PBS as a special correspondent in 2016 and served as a fill-in anchor for NewsHour Weekend and Charlie Rose.
 She continues to contribute to PBS and is also a contributor at The Atlantic LIVE.

 In September 2018, Stewart was added to the WNYC lineup hosting a midday show, All of It with Alison Stewart.
 She also is the host of the book club live event series, Get Lit With All Of It.